QubesOS/qubes-doc/configuration/resize-disk-image.md

 If you want install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.

-1. Make sure that all the VMs based on this template are shut off (including netvms etc).
+1. Make sure that all the VMs based on this template are powered off (including netvms etc).
-2. Sanity check: verify that none of loop device are pointing at this template root.img: `sudo losetup -a`
+2. Sanity check: verify that none of the loop devices are pointing at this template root.img: `sudo losetup -a`
 3. Resize root.img file using `truncate -s <desired size>` (the root.img path can be obtained from qvm-prefs).
 4. If any netvm/proxyvm used by this template is based on it, set template netvm to none.
 5. Start the template.